 There's no such thing as the "right" amount to request because it's so specific from industry to industry and company to company.
 Woolley says online salary resources aren't very reliable, but recruiters are indispensible when determining how much you're worth.
 "One of the most valuable things is to work with a friendly recruiter in your industry," she says.
 "You want to try and build good relationships with recruiters because they know everything about salaries."

-As for numbers, Woolley says asking for a 10 percent increase isn't absurd, but, "it's rare if you get an increase of 20 percent or more."
-If you're looking for a five percent boost, Woolley suggests asking for seven percent.
+As for numbers, Woolley says asking for a 10% increase isn't absurd, but, "it's rare if you get an increase of 20% or more."
+If you're looking for a 5% boost, Woolley suggests asking for 7%.
 "Aim high, but be reasonable."

 As for leveraging outside offers, Woolley says to proceed with caution.
 "On the one hand, it's good that your boss knows that you’re in demand, but you don’t want to be threatening," she says.
 She recommends weighing the options and making absolutely sure the pay boost is worth it.
 "If you’re going to tell your boss that so-and-so offered me this much, you have to be willing to leave."